aStarProgrammer/ipsd/README.md

 5. Copy all the files to IPSD folder

+6. Add this path to PATH environment variable

 ## How it works

 There are a original source folder which contains source files, it looks like